Private James Leslie Holmes

 KILLED IN ACTION

-One of the casualties of this battles was Les, then 22 years old.
+One of the casualties of this battle was Les, then 22 years old.
 His body was not recovered but his name was on the German Death list submitted to the Royal Prussian War Office (Medical Section) in Berlin in August 1916.
 This confirmed that he had been killed on 19 July at Fromelles.

 MEMORIAL SERVICE